adjanni/adjanni/README.md

-### Greetings from Norway, I am Axel 👋
+## Greetings from Norway, I am Axel 👋

 I am a **signal processing geophysicist** with expertise in **Machine Learning**.
 My aim is to use my current skill and gain competencies to impact medical imaging, diagnostic and therapeutic medicine, and radar imaging.

+### My Interest :sparkles:
 My interest in medical imaging led me to enrolled to the **[Computer Vision Expert Nanodegree](https://www.udacity.com/course/computer-vision-nanodegree--nd891)**.
 I am currently working, part-time, on the development of a mathematical formula to improve the estimation of the Non Propagation Delay in ultrasound medical imaging.

 I enjoy working on Matlab, C++/C, Python, and Octave.

-I'm opened to full-time position as a scientist in Signal Processing, Machine Learning engineering, or Computer Vision specialist :sparkles: :rocket: .
+I'm opened to full-time position as a scientist in Signal Processing, Machine Learning engineering, or Computer Vision specialist :rocket:.

 Here are some ideas to get you started: